Richard C. Bogren, Gill, Daniel J.

 Pruning hybrid tea and grandiflora roses

 When pruning hybrid tea and grandiflora roses, first prune out all diseased or dead canes, cutting them back to their point of origin.
-Weak, spindly canes the diameter of a pencil or less also should be removed in the same way.
+Weak, spindly canes the diameter of a pencil or less should also be removed the same way.
 A good rose bush should have four to eight strong, healthy canes the diameter of your finger or larger after this first step.

-The next step is to cut the remaining canes back to about 18 to 24 inches from ground level.
+The next step is to cut back the remaining canes to about 18 to 24 inches from ground level.
 When you prune back a cane, make the cut about one-quarter inch above a dormant bud or newly sprouted side shoot.
 Try to cut back to buds that face outward, away from the center of the bush.
 The new shoot produced by the bud will grow outward, opening up the bush for light, air and orderly growth.
-This may seem picky, but it really does make a difference.
+This may seem picky, but this really does make a difference.

 Pruning other types of roses

-A simpler method is often used, particularly on the popular Knock Out rose and it’s many variations.
+A simpler method is often used, particularly on the popular Knock Out rose and its many variations.
 Cut these roses back about one-third in normal circumstances.
-Where size control is needed – these shrubs can easily reach 6 feet tall and wide – cut the bushes back about two-thirds.
-But don’t cut them shorter than 18 inches from the ground.
+Where size control is needed – these shrubs can easily reach 6 feet tall and wide – cut the bushes back about two-thirds, but don’t cut them shorter than 18 inches from the ground.

 Pruning once-blooming roses